When to Start Teaching Your Baby

 Our baby daughter was born in the Philippines, where our usual form of transport is a tricycle.
-I do not think it a coincidence that, once she was born, she was contented with the noise of a tricycle; and they are noisy here, I assure you, especially outside the womb!
+I do not think it a coincidence that, once she was born, she was contented with the noise of a tricycle.
+They are noisy here, I assure you, especially outside the womb!
 However noisy the tricycle, she would always be asleep within a minute or two, and even now at 20 months is particularly relaxed on a deafening tricycle.

-Another external stimulation which I never learnt about for my now grown up children, and that is light.
+Another external stimulation I never learned about for my now grown-up children, and that is light.
 This can be even more useful for keeping baby awake in the evening.
 If you take a powerful flashlight, switch it on, and hold it close to mum’s tummy, the baby in the womb will respond to it.
-I must say I thought it a silly idea, until the then unborn Saffron started moving every time the light was switched on.
-So, the flashlight became another tool in the "keep baby awake in the evening" campaign to stop mum being kicked so much during the night.
+I must say, I thought it a silly idea, until the then unborn baby started moving every time the light was switched on.
+So, the flashlight became another tool in the “keep baby awake in the evening” campaign to stop mum being kicked so much during the night.

-Maybe Saffron did not appreciate my "keep her awake" tactics; no doubt she will tell you that in her Blog.
-She was probably wondering "who is this guy keeping me awake all the time; doesn’t he realise I want to get some sleep?"
+Maybe she did not appreciate my “keep her awake” tactics.
+No doubt she will tell you that in her Blog.
+She was probably wondering “who is this guy keeping me awake all the time?
+Doesn’t he realize I want to get some sleep?”